Abobe art gallery exhibition: Looking forward, the future of art

 Email This Story

-The exhibit features the work of Artist Guild East Bay vice president and watercolor specialist Barbara Berner and landscape and aviation artist Attila Cziglenyi, a recipient of local, regional and national art awards.
-Oakland impressionist painter Biz Rasam — born in Kabul, Afghanistan — will also have work on display.
+Exhibition attendees can expect to see the work of Artist Guild East Bay vice president and watercolor specialist Barbara Berner.
+The exhibition will also feature the work of landscape and aviation artist Attila Cziglenyi, a recipient of multiple local, regional and national art awards.
+Additionally, impressionist painter Biz Rasam, born in Kabul, Afghanistan, will have his work featured.
+“My work is mainly representational and influenced by my surroundings and culture,” said Rasam.

-Of the 59 entrants, five received judge Angela Johal’s award of merit.
-Award recipients include Mercie Harris’ “Breeze,” Nick Calarco’s “Star of India,” Lynne Shephard’s “Migration,” Lisa Rigge’s “When Life was Simple” and Kay Athos’ “Secrets.”
+Of the 57 entrants, five received judge Angela Johal’s award of merit.
+Award recipients include Mercie Harris’ “Breeze”, Nick Calarco’s “Star of India”, Lynne Shephard’s “Migration”, Lisa Rigge’s “When Life was Simple”, and Kay Athos’ “Secrets”.
 In addition to the merit award, the five recipients also a received a $100 cash prize.

-Johal is an artist and San Jose State University alumni represented by the Slate Contemporary Gallery in Oakland, as well as the Museum of Modern Art in San Francisco.
+Johal is an artist and San Jose State University Alumni who is represented by the Slate Contemporary Gallery in Oakland, as well as the Museum of Modern Art in San Francisco.
 Artistically, she is recognized for her use of recycling materials and geometric figures.
+Her artist’s portfolio is known for its uniqueness and variety.

 The Adobe Art Gallery resides behind a park, so it’s hidden from pedestrians and traffic.